interesaaat/dblpImporter/README.md

 #### Usage:

-* run dblpImoprter.Parser.main passing as input the dblp.xml file;
+* run dblpImoprter.Parser.main passing as input the dblp.xml file (the dtd file is needed and must reside in the same directory of the xml file);
 * create the db using the schema contained in resources (working only for MySQL); and
 * import in the db the generated csv files contained in the output directory.